100 grams of powdered sugar in spoons. Volume of a tablespoon in ml. A teaspoon of sugar: calorie content

 • Calorie content of one teaspoon filled with any sugar weighing 5 grams without a slide (in addition to liquid products) = 19.5 kcal.

-How many carbohydrates in a spoonful of sugar
+How many carbohydrates are in a spoonful of sugar?

-As you know, refined sugar consists of carbohydrates, it contains 99.9% sucrose, almost 100% carbohydrate.
+As you know, refined sugar consists of carbohydrates, it contains 99.9% sucrose, almost 100% carbohydrates.

-• A 25g heaped tablespoon of sugar contains 25g of carbohydrates.
+• A 25-gram tablespoon of sugar, topped up, contains 25 grams of carbohydrates.

-• A tablespoon of granulated sugar without top is equal to 20 g and contains 20 grams of carbohydrates.
+• A level tablespoon of granulated sugar is equal to 20 grams and contains 20 grams of carbohydrates.

-• A heaping teaspoon of sugar weighs 7 grams and contains 7 grams of carbohydrates.
+• A teaspoon filled with sugar weighs 7 grams and contains 7 grams of carbohydrates.

-• A teaspoon filled with sugar without a top weighs 5 grams and contains 5 grams of carbohydrates.
+• A level teaspoon filled with sugar weighs 5 grams and contains 5 grams of carbohydrates.

-In conclusion, I would like to remind you that the amount of sugar in a tablespoon may differ slightly - tablespoons and teaspoons are different in capacity.
-Small deviations in grams when weighing granulated sugar (sugar) with a spoon without weights will not affect the taste of a dish prepared at home from quality products.
+In conclusion, I would like to remind you that the amount of sugar in a tablespoon may differ slightly - tablespoons and teaspoons have different capacities.
+Small deviations in grams when weighing granulated sugar (sugar) with a spoon without scales will not affect the taste of a dish prepared at home from quality ingredients.

-We hope that the information provided, the table, how many grams of sugar are in one tablespoon and the amount of sugar in one teaspoon, will be useful, and all convenient tables will become your constant helpers in the kitchen.
+We hope that the information provided, the table, how many grams of sugar are in one tablespoon and the amount of sugar in one teaspoon, will be useful, and all the convenient tables will become your constant assistants in the kitchen.

 Loading...Loading...